UNIVERSITY OF PENNSYLVANIA

 - Counselor recommendation

-- SAT or ACT (writing portion of ACT is NOT required)
+- SAT or ACT (writing portion of ACT is NOT required): Optional

-UPenn offers two timelines for application.
-You can choose to apply Early or Regular Decision.
-The deadline for Early Decision is Nov 1st, and you’ll find out whether you got in or not by mid December.
-In 2020, Penn offered early admission to 1,269 students of 6,453 students (19.7 percent).
-In 2020, Penn offered regular admission to 3,404 students of 42, 205 students (8.1 percent).This does not mean applying to Penn early means that you’ll have an easier chance of getting in.
-However, if you think that your standardized test scores and application are strong and UPenn is your top choice, then applying early will show admissions how serious you are about attending UPenn if selected.
-Alternatively, you can also choose to apply Regular Decision.
-The deadline for regular decision is January 5th and you’ll be notified by April 1st.
+UPenn offers two timelines for admissions: Early Decision or Regular Decision.
+The deadline for Early Decision is Nov 1st, and you’ll be notified of your admissions decision by mid-December.
+In 2021, out of 56,333 Regular and Early Decision applicants, Penn offered admission to 3.202 students (5.68%) with an expected class of 2,400 students across the College of Arts and Sciences, Penn Engineering, the Wharton School, and the School of Nursing.
+Of 7,962 Early Decision applicants, 1,194 students were accepted (15%); therefore, if you think that your standardized test scores and application are strong and UPenn is your top choice, apply early to show the admissions committee how serious you are about attending UPenn!
+Alternatively, you can also choose to apply Regular Decision—the deadline for Regular Decision is January 5th, and you’ll be notified by April 1st.